leshokefa/RockPaperScissorsByLesho/README.md

 # ✊ Rock Paper Scissors Game

 This is a fun and interactive command-line Rock Paper Scissors game written in Python!
 The user plays against the computer, and each round offers immediate feedback on who wins.
-Great for Python beginners and a fun way to practice programming skills.

 ## 🚀 Features